 - A panoramic or FMX (Full mouth set of x-rays) once every 3 years.
 Panoramic x-rays starting when the first set of permanent molars come in.

-- There may be reason to take nay radiographs more often depending on your age, symptoms, diseases, or medications.
+- There may be reason to take radiographs more often depending on your age, symptoms, diseases, or medications.
 We personalize all treatment plans to fit every patient and their needs.

 Our office takes a set of x-rays on every new patient.
-We try to find out what your insurance to pay for before you come in.
+We try to find out what your insurance will pay for before you come in.
 We will always tell you when dental radiographs will improve the quality of our care.

 What are the benefits of a dental radiograph examination?

 Many problems or diseases in the mouth cannot be seen with the naked eye.
 X-rays can reveal infections, periodontal disease, abscesses, abnormalities, some tumors, and decay.

 Many times these things can be seen with the eye when they are too far along to save the tooth or treat them effectively.
 X-rays help catch these problems early so that we can take care of the problem before it becomes too big.

 How do dental X-rays compare to other sources of radiation?